|Nutrition Facts (per serving)|

 In Greek: πετιμέζι, pronounced peh-tee-MEH-zee

 This is a specialty on the Greek island of Crete and one of the oldest (most ancient) recipes I know.
-Try this naturally sweet (no sugar added) syrup on yogurt, ice cream, in tea, on pancakes, in baking, and as a topping for snow!.
+Try this naturally sweet (no sugar added) syrup on yogurt, ice cream, in tea, on pancakes, in baking, and as a topping for snow.
 A teaspoon also works wonders for sore throats and colds.
 On Crete, it's made in large quantities in September when grapes are harvested and used throughout the year.

-If Starting from Scratch
+If Starting From Scratch

 Gather the ingredients.

 Pour the grapes and juice through a strainer, collecting the juice in a large bowl or pot.
 Discard the skins, seeds, and any pulp.

-Add 4 tablespoons of wood ash to the gallon of juice, stir, and let sit for 10 minutes.
+Add 4 tablespoons of wood ash to a gallon of juice, stir, and let sit for 10 minutes.
 It will make a froth.

 Prepare the petimezi in batches of 1 or 2 quarts each.
-Bring the juice to a boil, lower the heat to the lowest setting and cook uncovered for 1 hour.
+Bring the juice to a boil, lower the heat to the lowest setting, and cook uncovered for 1 hour.